Murder of Kriss Donald: Lack of media coverage

-The BBC has been criticised by some viewers because the case featured on national news only three times and the first trial was later largely confined to regional Scottish bulletins including the verdict itself.
-Although admitting that the BBC had "got it wrong", the organisation's Head of Newsgathering, Fran Unsworth, largely rejected the suggestion that Donald's race played a part in the lack of reportage, instead claiming it was mostly a product of "Scottish blindness".
-In preference to reporting the verdict the organisation found the time to report the opening of a new arts centre in Gateshead in its running order.
+The BBC has been criticised by some viewers because the case featured on national news only three times, and coverage of the first trial and its verdict was largely confined to regional Scottish bulletins.
+The organisation reported the opening of a new arts centre in Gateshead before the trial verdict in its running order.

-The BBC again faced criticisms for its failure to cover the second trial in its main bulletins, waiting until day 18 to mention the issue and Peter Horrocks of the BBC apologised for the organisation's further failings.
+The BBC again faced criticisms for its failure to cover the second trial in its main bulletins, waiting until day 18 to mention it.
+Peter Horrocks of the BBC apologised for the organisation's further failings.
+Although admitting that the BBC had "got it wrong", the organisation's Head of Newsgathering, Fran Unsworth, denied that Donald's race played a part in the lack of reportage, instead claiming it was mostly a product of "Scottish blindness".

-Peter Fahy, spokesman of race issues for the Association of Chief Police Officers, said that the media as a whole tended to under-report the racist murders of white people, stating "it was a fact that it was harder to get the media interested where murder victims were young white men".
+Peter Fahy, spokesman of race issues for the Association of Chief Police Officers, said that "it was a fact that it was harder to get the media interested where murder victims were young white men".

-The British National Party was accused by Scotland's First Minister and Labour Party MSP Jack McConnell among others of seeking to exploit the case for political advantage, and an open letter signed by MSPs, trades unionists, and community leaders, condemned the BNP's plans to stage a visit to Pollokshields.
-The group did hold a rally in the area, leading to accusations that it was fuelling racial tension.

 Police response

 A March 2004 article in The Scotsman newspaper alleged a lack of response by authorities to concerns of rising racial tensions and that Strathclyde Police had felt pressured to abandon Operation Gather, an investigation into Asian gangs in the area, for fear of offending ethnic minorities.
 In a January 2005 interview with a Scottish newspaper, prominent Pakistani Glaswegian Bashir Maan claimed that "fear and intimidation" had allowed problems with Asian gangs in some parts of the city to go unchecked.
 The article also quoted a former senior Strathclyde police officer who criticised "a culture of political correctness" which had allowed gang crime to "grow unfettered".

-A BBC report suggests that another reason for inaction was lack of evidence, as locals were more prepared to make complaints than to give evidence in court.
-Some commentators have argued the murder was somewhat mischaracterised in the media, as well as expressing a doubt that significant ethnic tensions exist in Pollokshields, suggesting that "gangland revenge" may have played a part.